More about shigellosis and enterotoxigenic Escherichia coli (ETEC)

 Shigellosis and ETEC disease

 - Shigella and ETEC are two of the leading bacterial causes of diarrhea worldwide.
-Insufficient data exist, but conservative estimates suggest that, together, these bacteria kill approximately 300,000 children under the age of five each year.
+Insufficient data exist, but conservative estimates suggest that, together, these bacteria are responsible for almost one-third of the nearly 600,000 child deaths from diarrhea each year.
 Millions more are hospitalized with these infections, which can lead to dehydration and malnutrition as well as impaired physical and cognitive development in young children.

 - Estimates indicate that Shigella and ETEC may also be important causes of diarrhea and dysentery in age groups older than 5 years, with 100 million episodes occurring annually among children and adolescents in the 5 to 14 year age group.